nosslin579/tasc/README.md

 ##What is Tasc?

-Tasc is a connector for the super awesome game [Tagpro](http://tagpro.koalabeast.com/)
+Tasc is a connector for the super awesome game [Tagpro](http://tagpro.koalabeast.com/) made in Java

 ##What can Tasc do?